Singapore to Hong Kong

 - Slippers

 Indulge in the epitome of ultra-luxury cruising.
 The Grand Suite is for those who want to experience sailing in style.
-The sophistication of the Silversea philosophy coupled with ample interior and exterior space makes this the perfect choice for serious travellers.
-With the biggest verandas on board, enjoy entertaining new friends or simply sharing intimate meals while contemplating spectacular sunsets.
-Savour the sense of well-being offered by the luxurious furnishings and modern amenities.
+The sophistication of the Silversea philosophy coupled with ample interior and exterior space makes this the perfect choice for serious travelers.
+With the biggest verandas on board, enjoy entertaining new friends or simply share intimate meals while contemplating spectacular sunsets.
+Savor the sense of well-being offered by the luxurious furnishings and modern amenities.
 Offering an unprecedented level of relaxation, the Grand Suite is the perfect romantic getaway.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.